-Baked Parmesan Summer Veggies — featuring roasted zucchini, squash, & tomatoes topped with melty golden cheese — are simple to make and absolutely addictive!
+Baked Parmesan Summer Vegetables feature roasted zucchini, squash, and tomatoes topped with melty golden cheese for one of the BEST summer vegetable recipes!

 I don't know why I never attempted this particular combo of Baked Parmesan Summer Vegetables sooner.
 Because for over four years now, my Baked Parmesan Zucchini Rounds have been one of my top recipes each and every summer.
 And then last year, when I figured out that Baked Parmesan Yellow Squash Rounds were just as delicious, that recipe immediately took off, too.